Regular procedure

 According to the law,[110] such information can be provided by:

-- Non-governmental organisations;
+• Non-governmental organisations;

-- Professional public authorities, provided that they secure the consent of the State authorities;
+• Professional public authorities, provided that they secure the consent of the State authorities;

-- Specialised government agencies, provided the consent of the specialised government agencies is secured (by the Head of the Asylum Service) State authorities;
+• Specialised government agencies, provided the consent of the specialised government agencies is secured (by the Head of the Asylum Service) State authorities;

-- Private lawyers or legal advisers;
+• Private lawyers or legal advisers;

-- Asylum Service officers who are not involved in processing applications.
+• Asylum Service officers who are not involved in processing applications.

 Furthermore, according to the Law, the Head of the Asylum Service has the right to reject a request for free legal and procedural information provided that it is demonstrated the applicant has sufficient resources.
 They may require for any costs granted to be reimbursed wholly or partially if and when the applicant’s financial situation has improved considerably or if the decision to grant such costs was taken on the basis of false information supplied by the applicant.
 If the applicant refuses or fails to satisfy this requirement, the Head may take legal action to recover the relevant amount due as a civil debt to the RoC.[111]

-Although legal assistance was included as a priority under the Asylum, Migration and Integration Fund (AMIF) at a national level, a relevant call for proposals has still not been issued since the introduction of the AMIF as of February 2025.[115]
+Although legal assistance was included as a priority under the Asylum, Migration and Integration Fund (AMIF) at a national level, a relevant call for proposals has still not been issued since the introduction of the AMIF as of February 2026.[113]
 The lack of legal assistance provided by the State, the lack of funding for non-State actors to provide such assistance combined with the overall lack of information provided on asylum procedures (see section on Information for Asylum Applicants and Access to NGOs and UNHCR) leads to a major gap in the asylum procedures in Cyprus.

 Regardless of the significant rise in the number of asylum applicants in recent years, there has been no indication that the State has taken steps to ensure the right to free legal and procedural information.
 The only reference to the provision of information is in the 2021 EASO operational plan for Cyprus and concerns only persons in the First Reception Centre, Pournara.
 From mid-2021 onwards, two (2) EUAA Information Providers were stationed at the ‘Pournara’ Centre, providing group sessions in the presence of interpreters.
-According to the EUAA, 408 information sessions were delivered in Cyprus and 1,021 counselling sessions were provided in Cyprus in 2022.[116]
+According to the EUAA, 408 information sessions were delivered in Cyprus, and 1,021 counselling sessions were provided in Cyprus in 2022.[114]
 These include information on the registration process in the Reception Centre, as well as the asylum procedure and reception conditions.
-However, as the sessions are provided to persons while in Pournara, soon after they entered the country, and not throughout the complicated and often lengthy asylum procedures, the majority of persons require information or further counselling at later stages.[117]
+However, as the sessions are provided to persons while in Pournara, soon after they entered the country, and not throughout the complicated and often lengthy asylum procedures, the majority of persons require information or further counselling at later stages.[115]

 Legal assistance in appeals

-Legal aid is offered by the State only at the judicial stage of the asylum application before the IPAC.[119]
-The application for legal aid is subject to a “means and merits” test.[120]
+Legal aid is offered by the State only at the judicial stage of the asylum application before the IPAC.[117]
+The application for legal aid is subject to a “means and merits” test.[118]
 Regarding the “means’ part of the test, an asylum applicant applying for legal aid must show that they do not have the means to pay for the services of a lawyer.
 This claim is examined by an officer of the Social Welfare Services who submits a report to the IPAC.
 In the majority of cases, asylum applicants are recognised as not having sufficient resources.
-However, in 2022, a legal aid application was rejected based on the fact that the applicant was working and receiving a salary of around € 750 per month which was considered adequate to contract the services of a lawyer.[121]
+However, if an applicant is working regardless of how low the salary is, including below minimum wage, the legal application will be rejected.
+[119]

 In 2023, 189 legal aid applications were submitted challenging decisions on asylum applications; 55 applications were rejected, 34 implicitly withdrawn, 5 explicitly withdrawn and 21 were positive.[121]
 Considering that over 8,000 appeals were submitted before the IPAC in 2023, the number still remains extremely low.